 The rest of the dead—that's another matter.

 FX's wacky freak-out show retains the same vibe and some of its players from season to season, but everything else changes.
 During Season One it focused on a sweet-but-struggling family living in America's most haunted old Victorian.
 Season Two brought with it the subtitle Asylum and a ludicrously bedlam-ridden insanity ward filled with sex-starved nuns, mad scientists, ravenous beasts, serial killers and, of course, we can't forget the alien abductors.
-There are some time warps involved too, with present-day peril spliced into retro terror.
+Asylum morphs into Coven for Season Three, as episodes visit a New Orleans school for witches.
+But this place doesn't look much like Hogwarts.
+Even Voldemort might run away from the dark magic, sex and violence (and sexed-up violence) on display here.

 Slate's Troy Patterson calls the show "deliberately unhinged" and "a showcase for scenery chewing and giddy blasphemy, an exploitation chamber piece."
-Had Edgar Allan Poe seen the script for just one of these episodes, he would've laughed himself silly … then buried the whole mess under the floorboards.
+Had Edgar Allan Poe seen the script for just one of these episodes, he would've laughed himself silly … then buried the whole mess under the floorboards while glancing furtively over his shoulder.
 Not that we'd expect much sanity from creator Ryan Murphy, the mind behind the despicably gregarious Nip/Tuck, and who also created Fox's very different (but equally implausible and problematic) Glee.

 "My grandmother used to force me to watch Dark Shadows," he said.
 "Even when I was sobbing, she made me watch, to toughen me up."